rrazcueta/moonveil/docs/all.md

 ## Who is this for?

-MOONVEIL is a tabletop dungeon crawler for risk takers.
+MOONVEIL is a tabletop RPG dungeon crawler.
+It's for people that like swords and magic and board games.
+Most of the game is out in the open, but it's important when it's not.
+Dice are neutral territory.

 Some unique aspects